5 killed in Beirut during protest over judge in blast probe

-Bassam Mawlawi told reporters Thursday that many of those injured were shot by snipers from buildings.
-He called the events, “a very dangerous sign.”
+The hours-long exchange of fire on a former front line of the 1975-90 civil war involved snipers, pistols, Kalashnikovs and rocket-propelled grenades, and were reminiscent of that conflict.
+It was the worst armed clashes since 2008, when the Shiite Hezbollah briefly overran parts of Beirut.

-The protest was organized by the militant Shiite group Hezbollah and its ally, the Shiite Amal Movement.
-They both want the lead investigator, Judge Tarek Bitar, removed from the port blast investigation.
+It was not immediately clear how Thursday’s clashes began but tensions were running high after the Iran-backed Hezbollah and its Shiite allies from the Amal Movement demanded the removal of the judge leading the investigation into last year's massive port explosion.
+The two parties called for a protest near the Justice Palace, along a former civil war front line between Muslim Shiite and Christian areas.

-In a statement Thursday, the two groups, too, said their protesters came under fire from snipers deployed over rooftops.
+In a statement Thursday, the two groups said their protesters came under fire from snipers deployed over rooftops in the Tayouneh area.

 Gunfire echoed in the capital for several hours and ambulances, sirens wailing, rushed to pick up casualties.
+Snipers shot from buildings.
 Bullets penetrated apartment windows in the area.
 Four projectiles fell near a private French school, Freres of Furn el Chebbak, causing panic, a security official said, speaking on condition of anonymity because he was not authorized to speak to the press.

 The students huddled in the central corridors with the windows open to avoid major impact, in scenes reminiscent of the 1975-90 civil war.
 Smoke covered the neighborhood where intense gunfire was relentless.
 A car caught fire, while a blaze was reported in a lower floor where residents were stuck and called for help.